elghemary/steminist-blog/content/categories/about-awake.md

 ---
-name: About Awake
+name: Art
-image: /logo.svg
+image: /uploads/art.jpg
+description: my art
 ---
 All about the Awake Nuxt Template